RhahiSpace/web-repl/content/dream/start-here.md

 I wiped out previous posts.
 They will remain in git history, so if you are returning for a specific post, look at the git history.
 Some of them will return as they fit with the story outlined in *Dream*.

+### What programming language will I use and why?

+I will be writing mostly in Julia, because it is easy to write, is fast, and has access to various scientific software packages.
+Everything will be open source.

 ## For the author

+Recently, RP-1 released a version 2 of the mod.
+The already excellent mod looks even better now, I am starting anew in this version, and I have rebooted this blog.
+Here are my thoughts on how this blog should be written and read.

 ### What kind of blog should REPL be?